Met0o/Papyrus/README.md

 # Papyrus

-Papyrus is an app built on Flask that is designed to extract and fetch information from vectorized documents stored in a `pgvector` database.
-It does this by utilizing `langchain` and transformer models.
-Also, the application has a feature that enable users to interact directly with the model through an UI based on `Streamlit`.
+Papyrus is a Flask-based app crafted to retrieve information from vectorized documents in a `pgvector` database using `langchain` and transformer models.
+Moreover, its user interface, built on `Streamlit`, allows users to interact directly with the model without relying on the vector store.

 To ensure the best performance, the code is designed to run in a Docker container with GPU support.
 By default, Papyrus will download and use the fastest open-source model as of August 2023: `Stable-Platypus2-13B`.
-Thanks to `Bitsandbytes` and their 4-bit quantization, this model can operate using just under 14GB of VRAM.
-As an alternative, the `Llama-2-7b-chat-hf` model is compatible and requires between 8-10GB of VRAM.
+Thanks to `Bitsandbytes` and 4-bit quantization, this model can operate using under 14GB of VRAM.
+As lightweight alternative, the `Llama-2-7b-chat-hf` model requires between 8-10GB of VRAM.

 ## Table of Contents